sisayie/exam-score-prediction/README.md

 ## Step 4.
 Setup the Infrastructure
 After you create the key pair, you can run the following command to create the infrastructure, i.e., VPC, Subnet, EC2, Security Group, Internet Gateway, Route Table.
 ### 4.1 Create the CloudFormation template
+You can download the [CloudFormation template file](exam-score-ml-stack.yml) included in this project.
+You may change it to suit your needs.
 ### 4.2 Get your public Ip

 You can get your public IP using the command: